 Like in many other parts of the city, there has been a focus on lowering crime rates over the last half-century, and Brooklyn Heights has had an incredible 84% reduction in crime rate since the early 1990s, making Brooklyn Heights one of the safest neighborhoods in Brooklyn.
 As of 2021, roughly 375 people per 100,000 are incarcerated.

-Another one of the most well-known neighborhoods of NYC for celebrities and wealthy people alike, Greenwich Village is one of the safest places to live in NYC.
-Located on the west side of Manhattan, Greenwich Village is on the border of the Hudson River and is home to many celebrities due to its location and reputation and being safe.
+Another one of the safest neighborhoods in New York City is Greenwich Village.
+It's also one of the most well-known NYC neighborhoods for its appearance in movies and its many celebrity residents.
+Located on the west side of Manhattan, Greenwich Village is on the border of the Hudson River and is home to many celebrities due to its location and reputation, and being safe.

 Yet another Manhattan neighborhood, Murray Hill, is located on the island’s east side.
 Nestled between the east river and Midtown Manhattan, Murray Hill is regarded as one of the most quaint neighborhoods in all of Manhattan.
 Throughout the 20th century, Murray Hill went from being a mercantile neighborhood to a much more upscale one, leading to a reduction in crime over the past century.

 Between 1990 and 2018, crime in Murray Hill dropped a staggering 80.7%, and very few violent crimes occur here anymore.
 In fact, in 2018 there were zero reported murders throughout the year, and only 1,021 combined crimes were reported of all kinds.

 Nolita is another one of the safest places to live in NYC.
 The neighborhood gets its name from its geographical location relative to another Manhattan borough, Little Italy.
 Situated just north of Little Italy and Chinatown, Nolita used to be seen as part of Little Italy but has lost its Italian charm over the years and become its own distinct neighborhood nearby.